AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 What Types of Auto Insurance Coverage Does Infinity Offer?

-Infinity provides the standard types of insurance coverage: liability coverage, collision and comprehensive coverage, personal injury protection, and uninsured motorist coverage.
+Infinity provides the standard types of coverage: liability, collision and comprehensive, personal injury protection, and uninsured/underinsured motorist.
+However, it has fewer add-on coverages than other insurers.

-You can customize coverages and coverage amounts as long as you meet the minimum limits required in California.
+You can customize coverages and coverage amounts as long as you meet the minimum limits in your state.

 TIP: